Texas Health and Human Services Commission

 If copayment is applicable, the AFC member's copayment amount is listed on Form 2065-D, Notification of STAR+PLUS Program Services.
 Form 2065-D is used to report to the member the amount of his copayment for the first month of authorized service and subsequent months.
 The HCBS STAR+PLUS Waiver (SPW) AFC provider also receives a copy of Form 2065-D.

-The room and board amount is entered on Form 2065-D and Form 2327, Consumer/Member and Provider Agreement.
+The room and board amount is entered on Form 2065-D and Form 2327, Individual/Member and Provider Agreement.
 The managed care organization (MCO) must ensure the member and AFC provider understand that the room and board arrangement with the provider is separate from the MCO payment for services.
 The member pays the provider the room and board amount listed on Form 2327 and Form 2065-D. If the member is moving into the AFC home mid-month, prorate the amount of room and board for the month and advise the member and provider of the prorated amount.

 When the copayment and/or room and board amounts change, the MCO must notify the provider and the member of the new amount before the change.
 The member must pay his/her copayment and room and board charge by the eighth day of the month.
 If the member does not pay the required fees, he/she may not be eligible for SPW AFC services.